Pierre-Lannoy/wp-decalog-sdk/README.md

 You may use this SDK on all WordPress installations: if __DecaLog__ is installed your users will take advantage of all the efforts you've made to report events and provide metrics or traces inside your plugin or theme; if __DecaLog__ is not installed, the SDK will silently discard all these important information ...

-> ⚠️ This an alpha pre-version.
-Consider it unstable.
-Do not use in production: specifications, features and interfaces are subject to changes.

 ## Deploying WordPress DecaLog SDK

 Like __DecaLog__ itself, this SDK is ready to be used in production environments.
 So you don't have to worry about cleaning up before deployment.
 In fact, it's a good idea to leave it in production: if the installation target runs __DecaLog__, the users of your plugin or themes will benefit of full observability; if it's not installed, it will be totally invisible to them.